-Douglas Fish of 25 Wetmore St. stated that he has lived there for 37 years.
+- Douglas Fish of 25 Wetmore St. stated that he has lived there for 37 years.
 He continued that Jane and Frank Hinkle own the piece of land between the end of Fairbanks St. and Wetmore St. They also own a piece of land out into the swamp.
-The people right across the street from this house on Fairbanks St. park in a way that [blocks others], and have been doing so for a long time.
-He owns a lot on Fairbanks St. and right across from it are two places that are close together, and when they first started out they planted a tree, which is now in between both houses.
+The people right across the street from this house on Fairbanks St. park in a way that [blocks others], and have been doing so for a long - house on Fairbanks St. park in a way that [blocks others], and have been doing so for a lon time.
+He owns a lot on Fairbanks St. and right across from it are two places that are close - 324 together, and when they first started out they planted a tree, which is now in between both - houses.
 It is a fire hazard but no one complains.
-There is a lot on the east side of (Mr. Bergeron's) property that is a hook property; there were a lot of spaces in there that were funny.
-If you drive there now and look at the pavement, every place that has new pavement has a [sinkhole] for water or sewer.
-On Wetmore St. there is a big pile of gravel getting deeper and deeper, which has something to do with the water lines.
-At the end of Wetmore St. and

-Fairbanks St. a pipe goes from one street to the other, above the ground.
-There are ramps so cars can drive over it.
+There is a lot on the east side of (Mr. - Bergeron's) property that is a hook property; there were a lot of spaces in there that were funny. - 327 If you drive there now and look at the pavement, every place that has new pavement has a - 328 [sinkhole] for water or sewer.
+On Wetmore St. there is a big pile of gravel getting deeper and - deeper, which has something to do with the water lines.
+At the end of Wetmore St. and - Fairbanks St. a pipe goes from one street to the other, above the ground.
+There are ramps so cars - 331 can drive over it.
 The water goes to Filtrine.
-There is a problem with the water system there and it will get worse.
+There is a problem with the water system there and - 332 it will get worse.
 He does not think there is any malicious intent and they are scrambling to get jobs done, but when you get people closer and closer together, these little things become big things.
 There are neighbors who do not like each other, who had a fistfight.